 This entire story is due to a biography later written by Hitler's crony at the time, August Kubizek.
 Hitler's attraction for the girl was probably exaggerated by Kubizek for effect, but it seems quite plausible that Hitler's teenage hormones went into overdrive for someone, who may as well have been Stephanie.
 There is some tangible evidence: Hitler went so far as to post an unsigned ad directed to her in the local paper - a clear sign of deep infatuation that came after she already was married to someone else.
 There also may have been an element of driftless youth "playing spy" when they had nothing better to do.

 Kubizek's book came out while Hitler was the Fuhrer, and there is no indication of him denying anything in it.
 However, the fascists did censor the whole account heavily during the Third Reich.
-They probably felt that portraying the "great leader" as just a normal, horny boy did not add to his image as a warlord.
+They probably felt that portraying the "great leader" as just a normal boy subject to normal amorous inclinations did not add to his image as a warlord.

 Hitler apparently got over the whole thing during the war - World War I, that is.
 There may have been a subtle effect on things to come: based upon her name, Hitler may have assumed that this unrequited love that he never met was Jewish (she wasn't).
 Stephanie lived into the 1970s and the affair-that-wasn't haunted her to the end of her days, leaving her a bit mystified about the whole thing.

 There is a tale of a Renaissance author/painter (name escapes me, but a well-known name like Dante Alighieri) who saw a girl only in passing one day on the street, and he never saw her again.
 However, she made such an impression that he never forgot her.
 This sounds like a similar case.